 SEARCHING FOR R2-D2

-Clip of Luke and C-3PO in the landspeeder from the Star Wars Trilogy DVD Bonus Disc documentary, EMPIRE OF DREAMS |
+Clip of Luke and C-3PO in the landspeeder from the Star Wars Trilogy DVD Bonus Disc documentary, Empire of Dreams.

 BEN’S HUT

+This entire scene in Ben’s hut was the victim of some fancy editing.
+From what I can gather, initially the “Leia hologram” sequence came before the discussion of the Force and Anakin Skywalker.
 One of the editors, Paul Hirsch, suggested that the order of the shots should be changed to make the scene seem more important and urgent.
-So he went ahead and inserted the hologram shots between the other shots, dropped a few other small bits (like the 3PO part mentioned above) and it worked just fine.
+So he went ahead and inserted the hologram shots between the other shots, dropped a few other small bits (like scene mentioned above with 3PO) and it worked just fine.

 https://propstore.com/blog/beasts-of-burden-the-last-original-dewback/